 - 3/4 cup crumbled feta cheese

-- 1 cup cooked or canned no salt-added chickpeas
+- 1 cup cooked or canned no salt-added chickpeas, drained and rinsed

 - 1/3 cup finely chopped sun-dried tomatoes (optional)